 What's the first thing you did once you decided it was time to be a homeowner?

 Anthony: We didn't know how much we needed to save.
 We didn't understand the market.
 We didn't understand the [real estate] terms.
 We needed some guidance.
-We talked to a friend, and they told us we should call the REALTOR®, Eloise Martin, who had helped them buy their first house.
+We talked to a friend, and they told us we should call a REALTOR®, Eloise Martin, who had helped them buy their first house.

 What did your agent do to help you get on the path?